iamanissa/New-Computer-Setup/README.md

 # New-Computer-Setup
-Setting up new computer with git, rails, rbenv, zsh, and postgres
+Check the Wiki for setting up a new computer with git, rails, rbenv, zsh, and postgres